LaKing/site-language/README.md

 ## Usage

 Once the thing is up and running, you can start to create your multilingual strings.
-Let's say have a bold html text in your main.html file:
+You can do this in jour HTML, JS, JSON files, everywhere!
+(I suggest, to put the tags inside the strings) Let's say have a bold HTML text in your main.html file:

 ```html
 <b>Something as a language test.</b>